felixlu/awesome-stars/topics.md

 ## python

+- [kolofordjango/kolo](https://github.com/kolofordjango/kolo) - See everything happening in your running Django app.
+All without leaving VSCode
 - [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 - [leon-thomm/Ryven](https://github.com/leon-thomm/Ryven) - Flow-based visual scripting for Python
 - [pydantic/logfire](https://github.com/pydantic/logfire) - Uncomplicated Observability for Python and beyond! 🪵🔥